Anuttarāṣṭikā

 Mithyāmohakṛdeṣarajjubhujagaśchāyāpiśācabhramo

-mā kiñcittyaja mā gṛhāṇa vihara svastho yathāvasthitaḥ || 2 ||
+mā kiñcittyaja mā gṛhāṇa viharasva stho yathāvasthitaḥ || 2 ||

-In reality (tattvataḥ), saṃsāra (saṃsāraḥ) does not (na) exist (asti), so (vā), what (kā) is really (eva) the calamity (ārtā) of bondage (bandhasya) of embodied beings (tanu-bhṛtām)?
-Bondage (bandhaḥ) has never (existed) (na…jātu) for someone (tasya) who (yasya) is Liberated (muktasya) (, and who consequently, knows) that (any) effort to attain Liberation --lit. ’being occupied with Liberation’-- (mukti-kriyā) is futile (vitathā), (as it is) created by false delusion (mithyā-moha-kṛt).
+In reality (tattvataḥ), saṃsāra (saṃsāraḥ) does not (na) exist (asti), so (vā) what (kā) is really (eva) the calamity (ārtā) of bondage (bandhasya) in embodied beings (tanu-bhṛtām)?
+Bondage (bandhaḥ) has never (existed) (na…jātu) for someone (tasya) who (yasya) is Liberated (muktasya), and knows that (any) effort to attain Liberation (mukti-kriyā) is futile (vitathā), (as it is) created by false delusion (mithyā-moha-kṛt).
 (It is like) confusing a moving rope with a snake (or) a shadow with a demon (eṣa-rajju-bhujagaḥ…chāyā-piśāca-bhramaḥ).
-Do not (mā) reject (tyaja) anything (kiñcit), (and) do not (mā) accept (anything) (gṛhāṇa).
-(Just) rest in your own Self (sva-sthaḥ) just as You Are (yathāvasthitaḥ) (, and) Enjoy (everything) (vihara). || 2 ||
+Do not (mā) reject (tyaja) anything (kiñcit), do not (mā) accept (anything) (gṛhāṇa).
+Remain (sthaḥ) as you are (yathāvasthitaḥ), and move (freely) (viharasva). || 2 ||

 पूजापूजकपूज्यभेदसरणिः केयं कथानुत्तरे